-Sean Gabb (Honorary Vice-President) is the author of more than forty books and around a thousand essays and newspaper articles.
-He also appears on radio and television, and is a notable speaker at conferences and literary festivals in Britain, America, Europe and Asia.
+Sean Gabb (Vice-Chairman) is the author of more than forty books and around a thousand essays and newspaper articles.
+He also appears on radio and television, and is a notable speaker at conferences and literary festivals in Britain, America, Europe, and Asia.
 Under the name Richard Blake, he has written eight historical novels for Hodder & Stoughton.
 These have been translated into Spanish, Italian, Greek, Slovak, Hungarian, Chinese and Indonesian.
 They have been praised by both The Daily Telegraph and The Morning Star.
 He has produced three further historical novels for Endeavour Press, and has written two horror novels for Caffeine Nights.
 Under his own name, he has written four novels.
 His other books are mainly about culture and politics.
 He also teaches, mostly at university level, though sometimes in schools and sixth form colleges.
 His first degree was in History.
 His PhD is in English History.
 From 2006 to 2017 he was Director of the Libertarian Alliance.
-He is currently an Honorary Vice-President of the Ludwig von Mises Centre UK, and is Director of the School of Ancient Studies.
+He is now Director of the Centre for Ancient Studies.
 He lives in Kent with his wife and daughter.

-Andy Duncan (Honorary Vice-President) is a highly experienced financial trainer within investment banking, with past clients including JP Morgan, Goldman Sachs, Credit Suisse, UBS, and Barclays, along with many other clients, such as the London Business School.
+Andy Duncan (Vice-Chairman) is a highly experienced financial trainer within investment banking, with past clients including JP Morgan, Goldman Sachs, Credit Suisse, UBS, and Barclays, along with many other clients, such as the London Business School.
 He has worked in many parts of the world, including London, New York, Singapore, Frankfurt, Dubai, and Hong Kong.
 He teaches a wide range of courses, such as Behavioural Finance, Traders’ Economics and Austrian Economics, Credit Products and Risk, Private Banking, Wealth Management, and Banking Regulation, and others.
 He has in the past also lectured on the ‘Certificate of Quantitative Finance’ program.
 Because of his educational background in psychology and Neuro Linguistic Programming – graduating from the University of Sheffield with a First – he has also executed many training courses in these, and related, areas.
 He is also a software developer and a Certified Scrum Master (CSM), with a particular interest in open source software, mobile development, science, FinTech, and educational applications.
 He has written two books for O’Reilly on open source programming.
 With this knowledge and background, plus a desire to combine finance, technology, and education, he is the CTO at FinLingo.Com, which provides online financial training services.
 He is also a podcaster and interviewer, having produced the ‘Sound Money’ show for Casey Research, worked as an interviewer and podcaster for GoldMoney, and produced the FinTales podcast for FinLing.Com.
 More recently, he has lectured at the Judge Business School at Cambridge University.
-He is an Honorary Vice-President of the Ludwig von Mises Centre UK.

 Bishop Andrew Linley (Chaplain) is an English paleolibertarian with particular interests in apriorism, praxeology, and Western culture.
 He is a founding member of the Ludwig von Mises Centre UK.
 A Freeman of the City of London, a Fellow of the Royal Society of Arts, and an Honorary Academician of the Pontificia Accademía Tiberina, Rome, Andrew holds degrees and diplomas in theology, humanities, and music.
 His academic interests lie primarily in the fields of sacramental theology, liturgical practice, church music, and vesture.
 Andrew is Bishop of Selby and Provincial of York in the Order of Corporate Reunion, and is a supporter of the cause of Anglican realignment.
 A member of GAFCON, the global fellowship of confessing Anglicans, he currently provides parish ministry within a Continuing Anglican church, and is also actively involved in freelance pastoral work.
 He is married and lives in London.